-Hassan II, King of Morocco, the GM had to transit through Tangier or Rabat before arriving after long hours of bus to the village.
-Being aware of the problem that this caused for the GM and the club, Hassan II offered, in 1964, the construction of an international airport 2 steps from the village.
+Hassan II, King of Morocco, required guests to transit through Tangier or Rabat before arriving at the village after long bus journeys.
+Aware of the problems this caused for guests and the club, Hassan II offered, in 1964, the construction of an international airport very close to the village.
 Al Hoceima closed in 2003 for economic reasons.
-On February 24, 2004, an earthquake measuring 6.3 on the Richter scale caused many victims in this wilaya
+On February 24, 2004, a 6.3 magnitude earthquake caused numerous casualties in this wilaya (province).

 Similar article